Who was involved

 - the development of a national prevention and liver health campaign – Love Your Liver – which raises awareness of liver disease and provides a national screening roadshow.

-Beccy Maeso is a Senior Research Manager at the National Institute for Health Research.
+Beccy Maeso is a Senior Research Manager at the National Institute for Health and Care Research.
 She leads the small team that coordinates the James Lind Alliance and oversees the coordination of the JLA Priority Setting Partnerships, with responsibility for handling enquiries, determining the readiness of PSPs to commence the priority setting process, managing communications and coordinating the work, training and development of the JLA Advisers.
 She has been part of the NIHR since 2010 with responsibility for a range of projects including work on adding value in research, stakeholder engagement and identification of research topics.

 Dr Zul Mirza is a Consultant in Emergency Medicine and the Royal College of Emergency Medicine co-lead on alcohol.
 He is past President of Emergency Medicine at the Royal Society of Medicine.
 He has lectured both nationally and internationally on alcohol.
 He sits on the Medical Council on Alcohol and a member of the Alcohol Health Alliance.